Petr Fradkov: Career

 Fradkov joined the VEB.RF in 2000 working as a deputy representative in the United States.
 In 2004, he was the deputy director general of the Far Eastern Shipping Company.
 Fradkov returned to VEB in 2007.
 In 2011, Fradkov became the head of EXIAR.
 In April 2015, Fradkov became the general director of the Russian Export Center, a joint-stock company and subsidiary of VEB.

 In 2018, Fradkov was appointed head of the Promsvyazbank (PSB) with Dmitri Pozhidaev serving as his deputy.
 Since 2018, Fradkov has worked to transform PSB into a bank that services the defense industry and supports state defense contracts.
 In his role as chairman and CEO of PSB, Fradkov has held working meetings with Vladimir Putin and participated in roundtable discussions in international forums in which he forecasts the PSB's long-term strategic plans for supporting the Russian defense industry.

 In November 2020, Fradkov became lead of the Chuvash Regional Branch of SoyuzMash.

 On February 22, 2022, U.S. president Joe Biden signed Executive Order 14024 sanctioning Fradkov for operating or having operated in the defense and related materiel and financial services sectors of the Russian Federation economy.
 He was sanctioned by the British government on 24 February 2022 for his role as CEO of Promsvyazbank.

+On November 23, 2024, he was elected Chairman of the Russian Athletics Federation.